-(iv) Employment opportunities of the SuTPs and local host communities increased through strengthening the performance of the market operators.
+(iv) To increase and disseminate the employment opportunities of the SuTPs and local host communities through strengthening the performance of the market operators.
 Finally, this will be the job creation line focus of the project.

-EUR 5 million out of the total EUR 32.5 million project budget is allocated for grant support to SMEs and cooperatives operating in Bursa, Kayseri, Konya, İstanbul, İzmir and Mersin to support their job creation potential under the ENHANCER project.
-Within the scope of this grant component, it is planned to provide a total of 2 million EUR of grant support to approximately 10 cooperatives.
-Cooperatives that are producing a common product or service will be prioritized on the selection/award.
+EUR 7.4 million out of the total EUR 32.5 million project budget is allocated for grant support to cooperatives / union(s) of cooperatives and SMEs operating in Adana, Ankara, Bursa, Gaziantep, Hatay, Kayseri, Konya, İstanbul, İzmir, Mersin and Şanlıurfa to support their job creation potential under the ENHANCER project.
+Within the scope of this grant programme, it is planned to provide a total of 2.59 million EUR of grant support to cooperatives / union(s) of cooperatives in Adana, Ankara, Gaziantep, Hatay and Şanlıurfa.
+Cooperatives / union(s) of cooperatives that are producing a common product or service will be prioritized in the selection/award.
 With this grant support, approximately 150 new jobs are planned to be created.

-Cooperatives in Turkey
+Cooperatives in Türkiye